jerome1232/PiGro/README.md

 - [ ] Recover data file if it's corrupted.
 - [ ] Set arduino to request threshold data from the raspberry pi on first startup.
+- [ ] Add a way for comunicaiton.py to continue gracefully
+      if arduino device file isn't found, at least fail gracefully and leave a log about what went wrong.

 # Sample Web UI